telerik/winforms-docs/listview/drag-and-drop/combining-raddragdropservice-and-ole-drag-and-drop.md

 # Combining RadDragDropService and OLE drag-and-drop

 This article demonstrates a sample approach how to achieve drag and drop functionality between __RadListView__ and __RadListControl__.
 For this purpose, we will use a combination between the __RadDragDropService__, supported by the __RadListView__ control, and the OLE drag-and-drop, which is supported by all controls from the Telerik UI for WinForms suite.

 Let’s assume that our __RadListView__ is in bound mode and its __ViewType__ property is set to *IconsView*.
 The __RadListControl__ is populated manually with items.
 Set the __AllowDrop__ property to *true*  for both of the controls.
 Additionally, you need to set the RadListView.__AllowDragDrop__ property to *true* as well.

+#### Populating with data

 {{source=..\SamplesCS\ListView\DragDrop\DragDropListViewListControl.cs region=PopulateWithData}}
 {{source=..\SamplesVB\ListView\DragDrop\DragDropListViewListControl.vb region=PopulateWithData}}